Kong/docs.konghq.com/STYLEGUIDE.md

 For safety, clarity, and sanity

 ### setup, set up
-Joined as a noun/modifier, separated as a phrasal verb, joined as a noun/modifier, separated as a phrasal verb
+Joined as a noun/modifier, separated as a phrasal verb

 * A protocol is required to *set up* a service.
 * To learn more, visit the account *setup* guide.